btmartin721/SNPio/snpio/docs/source/getting_started.rst

   Figure 11: Summary Statistics Report, with observed heterozygosity (Ho), expected heterozygosity (He), and nucleotide diversity (Pi) plotted per-locus (left panel) and with the overal means (right panel).
 The plot shows the genetic diversity and differentiation within and between populations, with the summary statistics values indicated by the line and bar plots.

-The ``calculate_d_statistics`` method calculates Patterson's D-statistics, partitioned D-statistics, and D-foil D-statistics for the specified population groups.
+The *still-experimental* ``calculate_d_statistics`` method calculates Patterson's D-statistics, partitioned D-statistics, and D-foil D-statistics for the specified population groups.
 The method returns a DataFrame with the D-statistics values and overall results for the analysis.
 Below are three example visualizations made by the `calculate_d_statistics` method:

 .. figure:: ../../../snpio/img/d_statistics_distribution.png
   :alt: D-statistics Distribution Histogram Plot